-12. FAIR VALUE OF FINANCIAL INSTRUMENTS
+10. FAIR VALUE OF FINANCIAL INSTRUMENTS

+The fund's financial assets consist of bank balances, financial assets measured at amortised cost.
+The Fund's financial liabilities consist of management fee.
+Management believes that the fair value of all financial assets and liabilities at the reporting date approximate their carrying values owing to the fact that these are readily liquid.
+These are all classified within level 2 of the fair value hierarchy.
+There were no transfers between various levels of fair value hierarchy during the current year or prior year.

 The Fund's management assessed that the fair value of bank balances, short-term Murabaha placements and accrued special commission income approximate their carrying amounts largely due to the short-term maturities of these instruments.

-Long-term Sukuk and Murabaha placements are evaluated by the Fund based on parameters such as commission rates, specific country risk factors, and individual creditworthiness of the counterparties.
-Based on this evaluation, allowances are taken into account for the expected losses of these Long-term Sukuk and Murabaha placements.
-The expected credit losses of these Long-term Sukuk and Murabaha placements as at 31 December 2020 and 31 December 2019 was assessed by Fund's management to be insignificant.
-In addition, the Fund holds investment in Mutual Funds measured at fair values and are allocated within level 2 of the fair value hierarchy.
-Management believes that the fair value of all other financial assets and liabilities are classified as amortized cost and at the reporting date approximate their carrying values owing to their short-term tenure and the fact that these are readily liquid.
-These are all classified within level 2 of the fair value hierarchy.
-There were no transfers between various levels of fair value hierarchy during the current year or prior year
+Murabaha placements are evaluated by the Fund based on parameters such as commission rates, specific country risk factors, and individual creditworthiness of the counterparties.
+Based on this evaluation, allowances are taken into account for the expected losses of the Murabaha placements.
+The expected credit losses of the Murabaha placements as at 31 December 2020 and 31 December 2019 was assessed by Fund's management to be insignificant.

-13. FINANCIAL ASSETS AND FINANCIAL LIABILITIES
+11. FINANCIAL ASSETS AND FINANCIAL LIABILITIES

-Set out below is an overview of financial assets, other than bank balances, held by the Fund as at 31 December 2020 and 31 December 2019.
+Set out below is an overview of the financial assets, other than the bank balances, held by the Fund as at 31 December 2020 and 31 December 2019.

+31 December 2020 31 December 2019

+USD USD

-31 December 2020 SR 31 December 2019 SR Financial assets at amortised cost Investments in sukuk at amortized cost Murabaha placements at amortized cost Accrued special commission income 5,000,000 2,276,000,000 6,003,318 120,000,000 2,122,000,000 13,787,659 Financial assets at fair value through profit or loss (FVTPL) Financial assets at fair value through profit or loss (FVTPL) 200,215,195 - Total financial assets 2,487,218,513 2,255,787,659 Set out below is an overview of financial liabilities held by the Fund as at 31 Dece ember 2020 and 31 December 2019.
-31 December 2020 SR 31 December 2019 SR Financial liabilities at amortised cost Management fees payable 1,368,069 1,197,833 Accrued expenses 238,085 89,698 Total financial liabilities 1,606,154 1,287,531
+Financial assets at amortized cost

+Murabaha placements at amortized cost 18,450,000 21,850,000

+Accrued special commission income 21,683 95,271

+Total financial assets 18,471,683 21,945,271

+Set out below is an overview of the financial liabilities held by the Fund as at 31 December 2020 and 31 December 2019.

+31 December 2020 USD 31 December 2019 USD

+Financial liabilities at amortised cost

+Management fees 12,418 11,581

+Accrued expenses 6,307 5,622

+Total financial liabilities 18,725 17,203

-14. FINANCIAL RISK AND MANAGEMENT OBJECTIVES AND POLICIES
+12. FINANCIAL RISK AND MANAGEMENT OBJECTIVES AND POLICIES

-The Fund's principal financial liabilities are accrued expenses and a redemption payable amount.
+The Fund's principal financial liabilities are accrued expenses.

-The Fund also has financial assets in the form of cash and cash equivalents and investments at amortized cost which are integral and directly derived out of its regular business.
+The Fund also has financial assets in the form of cash and cash equivalents, and other current assets which are integral and directly derived out of its regular business.